muzfr/client/README.md

 I'm not responsible for any misuse, bans, or terminations.

 🌟Credits:
-Developed by @fanciers
+Developed by @85pw on discord

-Discord Server: discord.gg/says

 Fully coded from scratch